 Target Corp.’s third-quarter profit took a big hit as it worked to clear excess inventory and sales softened ahead of the holiday season, causing the retailer to cut its fourth-quarter outlook.

 The discounter said it plans to cut $2 billion to $3 billion in costs during the next three years through a company-wide effort to gain efficiencies across its business, with a focus on reducing complexities and lowering costs.
-The cuts will include layoffs, according to executives.

 “These savings will support the company’s investments in driving deeper guest engagement and long-term growth while also delivering on its profit goals,” stated Target, which will release more details about the cost-cutting initiative at its annual investor day in March.